IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 ## JmxTrans Deployment

 Create a deployment with the JmxTrans image and mount the configuration that is defined in the ConfigMap.
-An example deployment definition is included as a reference.
+For example:

 ```yaml
 kind: Deployment